JacobJ5943/Double-Pendulum/README.md

 # Issues
-- When moving the outer point the inner point rapidly changes places.
-This is because of how I calculate where I can be with the rod lengths and then choose what should be the closest.
 - Simulation time tied to interaction.
 - I haven't graphed the potential energy vs kinetic energy yet so there may be an issue with my equations of motion
 - If performance is an issue a good place to start looking is how often I change from polar to cartesian.